-THERE IS NOTHING QUITE LIKE sitting out on your deck with a nice glass of wine at the end of a long day.
-Unless, that is, of course, it is walking down the steps into your garden.
-The only problem is the steps can get very dark at night, making it hard to see them well enough to risk it.
+THERE IS NOTHING QUITE LIKE sitting out on your deck with a nice glass of wine at the end of the day.
+Unless, that is, of course, it is walking down the steps, down the steps into your garden.
+The only problem is the steps are so dark at night, you can't see them well enough to risk it.
 So, instead of being able to walk down your garden paths, you are stuck to the deck.

 Why live like this, when the only safe time to go wandering in your yard, is when the sun is shining, you are missing out on half the fun.
 Why not invest in solar step lights to make that trip down into your garden safe without having to go to the expense of hiring a contractor to install all the electrical wiring need for standard lights.

 One of the biggest reasons why many people don't go to the trouble of adding step lighting to the steps on the deck, on the porch, or in the garden, is quite simply they don't want to go the expense of wiring them in.
 While some of us can handle our wiring, not every city allows you to do so.
-Some require your work to be inspected once complete before signing off on your permit, and some just require all electrical work to be done by a certified electrician.
+Some require your work to be inspected once complete before signing off on your permit, some simply require all electrical work to be done by a certified electrician.
 Be sure you check with your local codes if you plan to wire in the lights.
 Or you could save time, money and effort by installing solar step lights.
-Not having to wire the lights means you can move them around and try different positions.

 When it comes to finding the right style and color, you may just find that solar step lights offer more styles and colors than standard 110V type lights.
 There are single lights, each of which has their own solar cell panel, strings of lights connected to a central solar panel, even individual dot lights that can be wired to a central solar panel.